Please click the questions below to see the answers of our most frequently asked questions.

 Can I bring a friend to watch?
 Can they sit in on the classroom section?

 You can bring friends to watch the track portion of the school but they will not be allowed to sit in on the classroom section.
 (Barber Motorsports Park and New Jersey Motorsports Park have gate lists so please call us at the office to have guests put on those lists before your school date.)
+Some tracks charge to have guests enter the track.
+Students are not charged an entry fee but guests could be, it is up to the various tracks.

 Can I fax the legal forms back?